 In addition to first-year Computer Science (which is required in the Statistics program), upper-level CPSC courses have second year prerequisites.
 CPSC 211 is required for almost all 300 level courses, while CPSC 221 and/or CPSC 260 are needed for some upper level courses.

 Statistical tools play a large role in many economic analyses.
 Indeed, the subfield of Economics known as Econometrics deals with the application of statistical methods in Economics.
-Ideally, the Econometrics courses ECON 425 and 426 should be included in an Economics theme, though it is appreciated that timetabling can make their inclusion difficult.
-Other relevant courses which expose students to the mathematical side of Economics are ECON 320, 420 and 421.
+The Econometrics courses are ECON 425 and 426 but any quantitative Economics appearing in the Degree Navigator for the Economics thematic concentration would be acceptable.

 Note that while ECON 325 has statistical content, it covers Stat 200/302 material, and so cannot be used as a themes course.
 ECON 326 and STAT 306 both cover regression.
 In fact, they are paired courses (see the Faculty of Science pairing lists in the Calendar), and so credit cannot be obtained for both of them.
 Students choosing an Economics theme may substitute ECON 326 for STAT 306 if they choose.
 However, since STAT 306 is a required course in the Statistics program, 9 further theme credits would still be required.